kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/style-react-components/07-style-player-with-flexbox.md

 }
 ```

-This tells flex to never shrink that item no matter how big other stuff gets
+This tells **Flex** to never shrink that item no matter how big other stuff gets

 ![it is fixed](https://i.imgur.com/0nhmL99.png)

+## Center of attention
 Our buttons look nice but they need to be centered too

 `_player.scss`